 - Photocopies (or digital scans) of all stamped and blank pages of your passport.
 (This is to prove to Extranjería that you were in Spain at least a minimum of 6 of the 12 months you were granted to hold this residency permit.)

-- A copy of your annual tax return, la declaración de la Renta (IRPF) or a copy of each of your quarterly tax statements for the time you’ve been a registered freelancer (Modelo 303 -for IVA- and/or Modelo 130).
+- (For option one ONLY – which most of you will fall under) A copy of your annual tax return, la declaración de la Renta (IRPF) or a copy of each of your quarterly tax statements for the time you’ve been a registered freelancer (Modelo 303 -for IVA- and/or Modelo 130).

-- A copy of the insurance policy covering your regular salary in your cesación del trabajo (essentially taking a leave for medical reasons)
+- (For option three ONLY) A copy of the insurance policy covering your regular salary in your cesación del trabajo (essentially taking a leave for medical reasons)

 - Model 790 Código 052, epígrafe 2.1, which is a fee that covers the cost to process the renewal of your residency.
 Cost: 16,08€ (May 2019)

 - Modelo 790 Código 062, epígrafe 2.2, which is a fee that covers the cost of your work permit for the next two years.
 Cost: 79,93€ (May 2019).
 Think of it as about 40€/year.
 Not bad, right?

 Where and When to Submit Your Documents